Rimsha-Bashir/GHG-Emissions-Analytics-Pipeline/README.md

 ## Instructions to Reproduce

-Steps to reproduce this end to end pipeline has been documented in [setup.md](./setup/setup.md).
+Steps to reproduce this end-to-end pipeline has been documented in [setup.md](./setup/setup.md).

+### Future Improvements

+- Implement CI/CD
+- Add Make file

 ## Acknowledgement